aquasecurity/postee/README.md

 Click "Enable sending image scan results to webhook", and specify the URL of the Aqua Webhook server.

 The URL is in the following formats:
-**HTTPS**: https://<Webhook IP or DNS>:8444/scan
+**HTTPS**: https://<Webhook IP or DNS>:8444
 or
-**HTTP**: http://<Webhook IP or DNS>:8084/scan
+**HTTP**: http://<Webhook IP or DNS>:8084

 ## Validate the Integration

 To validate that the integration is working, you can scan a new image for security vulnerabilities from the Aqua Server UI (Images > Add Image > Specify Image Name > Add).

-When vulnerabilities are found in an image, you will see that a JIRA ticket is opened on the board specified in the JIRA configuration file.
+When vulnerabilities are found in an image, you will see that a JIRA ticket is created/ Email is recieved/ Slack message is posted to the channel.

 ###### *To troubleshoot the integration, you can look at both the Aqua ALM Integration container logs and the Aqua Server logs.
 Use the "docker logs <container name>" command to view these logs.*